The urban myths and

 Telecom in 1954.
 They added new tunnels and housed some very secure

-telephone exchanges, as well as a staff bar and restaurant, the latter had
+telephone exchanges, as well as a staff bar and restaurant which retain

 fake windows with views of lakes and gardens.
 At the time of revising this